-SMS/MMS is slated to be replaced with “Rich Communications System”, a new standard for sending electronic text-based messages between phones.
+SMS/MMS is slated to be replaced with “Rich Communications System” (RCS), a new standard for sending electronic text-based messages between phones.
 This new system will use the internet protocol too, just like email, except everything will be routed through your mobile phone carrier so that they can charge you for it.
 That probably won’t work on internet connected devices that aren’t associated with your carrier and it probably won’t work on more than one phone at a time.
 Nor will you be able to create free “aliases” to give out to spammers while keeping a “personal” address for actual people you want to talk to.
 Once all those marketing robots get your phone number, your only choice is to change phone numbers completely and deal with updating everyone that you want to communicate with.
 Or if you use Google Messages, you can route RCS messages through Google’s servers so that they can keep track of everything and add your conversations to your advertising profile probably.
 The smarter option is of course to just use email since that has been using internet protocols the whole time and you have the options to take much more granular control over it yourself.

 Another issue with SMS text messaging as well as all of the other messaging apps that require phone numbers as ID is that using a phone number is really problematic.
 First of all, they are really easy to predict.
 It’s just a bunch of numbers.
 Spam bots and scammers only need to string some numbers together in order to start calling and texting any number of phones they want to.